 Hot Jobs Series: This series includes several panels highlighting new and emerging careers, such as contract drafting and negotiation, energy work, policy and advocacy, risk management and compliance.
 Recent speakers were from:

-JD Pathways: This all-day career conference features over 60 employers, and last year included the:
+JD Pathways: This annual, all-day career conference features over 60 employers.
+In years past, alternative employers have included: